hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_restore.rst

 specifically searching for log lines from the ACS commitment process.
 ACS commitment in Canton is the periodic process in which pairs of participants confirm to each other that they agree on the the relevant subset of the Active Contract Set (ACS) on ledger at that point in time.
-By searching the log files of your particpant for "CommitmentPeriod" you can see the periods for which your particpant has committed to the ACS, and with whom.
+By searching the log files of your participant for "CommitmentPeriod" you can see the periods for which your participant has committed to the ACS, and with whom.
 You should look for "Commitment correct for sender" messages, such as:
 ``Commitment correct for sender PAR::Digital-Asset-Eng-4::12205f1149bc... and period CommitmentPeriod(fromExclusive = 2024-04-21T23:24:00Z, toInclusive = 2024-04-21T23:25:00Z)``,
 indicating that your participant agreed with that of another node, `Digital-Asset-Eng-4` in this example, at the `toInclusive` time, `2024-04-21T23:25:00Z` in this example.